 In LA, Stefan has branched into composition avenues of concert music, film/TV and video game music, pop and R&B song writing, as well as extensive professional symphonic playing.
 Stefan has been principal violist of the Dream Orchestra, South East Symphony Orchestra, Torrance Symphony Orchestra, Glendale Philharmonic, USC Symphony Orchestra, Center Stage Opera Orchestra, Henry Mancini Institute Symphony and Chamber Orchestras, DePaul Symphony Orchestra, Oistrach Chamber Orchestra, Civic Orchestra of Chicago (the training orchestra of the Chicago Symphony Orchestra), and many others in the Chicago area.
-He has performed in the viola sections of the Pacific Symphony, Los Angeles Opera Orchestra, Hollywood Studio Symphony, Las Vegas Philharmonic, Santa Barbara Symphony, San Bernardino Symphony Orchestra as well as a guest principal appearance with the New West Symphony Orchestra.
+He is also a sought after violist in the film industry as well as for film/TV projects such as Modern Family, The Voice, Glee, 90210, and the BET Awards.
+In 2013, Stefan was appointed to the Viola Section of the Hollywood Bowl Orchestra.

 Stefan is the recipient of numerous awards, including the National Award of Merit at the National Fine Arts Festival of 2000.
 In 2013, Smith was invited to the UC Berkeley Young Musicians Program Faculty where he taught Violin, Viola, and Music Composition.
 He is also a William Harris Lee Performing Artist who plays on a 2003 Bronek Cison and is also a former Maestro Foundation Performing Artist.
 He is also the artistic director of Fever Up’s “Candlelight” chamber series in Los Angeles, as well as the Metropolis Chamber Musicians.